 4. Health Benefits

-This discovery also makes palm oil a useful ingredient for treating skin conditions like eczema, dermatitis, cardiovascular diseases, acne, etc.
+This discovery also makes palm oil a valuable ingredient for treating skin conditions like eczema, dermatitis, cardiovascular diseases, acne, etc.

 5. Pharmaceutical Products